ItsNee/ycepctf/README.md

 # YCEP CTF

-Erm hey...this CTF is still under development :(
-Come back in about a month's time though!!
+Hey!
+The CTF is somewhat coming together...however, it's still under development :( Come back in about a month's time though!!